This article is updated regularly. Bookmark it (Ctrl + D) to get redirected to the latest version.

 – It’s the least expensive Apple iMac

-– Good CPU performance: Quad-core Intel Core i5 and i7 CPUs offer snappy performance
+– Good CPU performance: Quad-core or Six-Core Intel Core CPUs offer snappy performance

-– Dedicated video card in models with a Retina display, boosting performance in apps with GPU acceleration.
+– Dedicated video cards, boosting performance in apps with GPU acceleration.

 – It’s an Apple PC: mac OS, Siri, iCloud, many built-in apps, highly reliable, excellent customer service